Rack & Soul

 The fried chicken is most certainly the star of the show, with good reason.
 Charles cooks it in huge, black cast iron skillets, the way fried chicken purists and traditionalists insist it be cooked.
 Crisp and crunchy on the outside, it also comes out of those pans miraculously free of grease.
 Even the breasts are tender and juicy.
 This is fried chicken worthy of serious eaters' Super Bowl parties or any other occasion that cries out for great food.
 Charles doesn't season his chicken very much (it needs a little salt), but other than that, it's chicken for the gods.

-Wheeler's ribs are smokey and tender, and maybe as good as baby backs get in this town.
+Wheeler's ribs are smoky and tender, and maybe as good as baby backs get in this town.
 But they're marred by oversaucing.
 Come on Rack & Soul, let your serious eaters decide how much sauce they want on their ribs.

 Pork butt, smoked for more than 12 hours in the Old Hickory Smoker, is just about the equal of the baby backs.
 Wheeler is an unsung New York pit master and I can't really figure out why.
 I think New York food writers are skeptical about any barbecue in this town, but Wheeler is the real deal.
 You win Memphis in May, you know what you're doing.

 The fried seafood po' boy sandwiches—another item like the fried chicken that most New York restaurants do not do well by—are actually damn good.
 The shrimp and oysters are perfectly fried, the sandwiches are properly dressed with mayo, shredded lettuce, and tomato.
 They almost, but not quite, achieve the right "crunchy on the outside, soft on the inside" po' boy standard of the best joints in New Orleans (like the Parkway Tavern).
 I don't think the right kind of po' boy bread can be found in New York.